damianogiorgi/linux-iptables-vagrant-lab/README.md

 # IPTables Network Lab

 This Vagrant-based lab environment provides a realistic network topology for learning Linux networking, iptables firewall rules, and network security concepts.
-The lab simulates a typical enterprise network with multiple network segments and a central firewall.
+The lab simulates a network with multiple segments and a central firewall.

 ## 🏗️ Network Architecture